Symphony No. 7 (Shostakovich): "Invasion" theme

 While the word "invasion" was used by commentators in numerous articles and reviews, Shostakovich never used it to describe the episode or theme.
-He tried to evade the point in his author's note for the premiere.
 "I did not set myself the goal of a naturalistic depiction of military action (the roar of planes, the crash of tanks, cannon fire).
 I did not compose so-called battle music.
 I wanted to convey the context of grim events."
-The only "grim events" which would be depicted in 1941 by a Soviet author other than the war would be the mass purges preceding it.

-According to Testimony, the composer expounded much later on what he meant:

-One very important point was that when Hitler attacked Russia, he did so with his entire military might.
-Practically everyone who lived through it remembered the event as an instantaneous shock of tremendous power.
-None of this comes out in the symphony.
-The "invasion" theme begins very softly in the strings, pianissimo.
-It eventually becomes a howling monster, but only gradually.
-If this music portrays an invasion, it is not depicting a sudden one.
-It is an incremental takeover, one which could easily seem to come from within.

-Neither does the theme itself sound threatening, at least at first.
+Neither does the "invasion theme" itself sound threatening, at least at first.
 For its latter half, Shostakovich quotes Graf Danilo's entrance song, "Da geh' ich zu Maxim," from Franz Lehár's operetta The Merry Widow.
 The Merry Widow was also Hitler's favorite operetta, which played well with Soviet propagandists writing about the symphony.
 A version of this song may have already existed in Russia.
 Set to the words, "I'll go and see Maxim," it was reportedly sung jokingly in the Shostakovich household to the composer's son.
 Arthur Lourié called the theme a "trite, intentionally silly motif," adding, "This tune can be whistled by any Soviet man on the street. ..."
-(Coincidentally, Conductor Evgeny Mravinsky echoed Lourié when he called it a generalized image of spreading stupidity and triteness.
-Added to this musical quotation was a prominent sequence of six descending notes in the seventh of the theme's 22 bars—a sequence in which MacDonald sees a passing resemblance to the third bar of Deutschland Über Alles.
+Conductor Yevgeny Mravinsky echoed Lourié when he called it a generalized image of spreading stupidity and triteness.